kristerkari/react-native-postcss-transformer/README.md

 ## TODO

-* Find a way to make the configuration cleaner by only having to add `rn-cli.config.js` to a project.
+* Find a way to make the configuration cleaner by only having to add `rn-cli.config.js` to a project, https://github.com/kristerkari/react-native-postcss-transformer/issues/1.